Nebraska puts away Northern Illinois early in a 44-8 win

 LINCOLN, Neb.
+(AP) — Nebraska took out some frustration on Northern Illinois after letting a win slip away last week.

-(AP) — Adrian Martinez threw for two touchdowns and ran for another, Dedrick Mills rushed for 116 yards and Nebraska beat Northern Illinois 44-8 on Saturday night.
+Adrian Martinez threw for two touchdowns and ran for another and Dedrick Mills rushed for 116 yards in the Cornhuskers’ 44-8 win Saturday night.

-The Cornhuskers (2-1) bounced back from blowing a 17-point lead in an overtime loss at Colorado last week.
+The Cornhuskers (2-1) bounced back from blowing a 17-point lead in an overtime loss at Colorado.
 NIU (1-2) won 21-17 in Lincoln two years ago but was no match this time.

-Nebraska had 525 yards of total offense, limited the Huskies to 74 yards rushing and posted its largest margin of victory over a Football Bowl Subdivision opponent since a 39-point win over South Alabama in 2015.
+Nebraska had 525 yards of total offense and posted its largest margin of victory over a Football Bowl Subdivision opponent since a 39-point win over South Alabama in 2015.

+“The offense wanted to prove something, and in the second half we wanted to finish the game,” Martinez said.
+“That’s half the battle.
+Our guys approached it the right away today.”

 Martinez threw for 257 yards and had 301 yards of total offense, the ninth time in 14 career starts he’s gone over 300.